How to write about your competitors on your business blog or website

 Another consideration you may want to make is whether or not to include a link to their website on your page.
-In the first article by Yale Appliance, the competitors are named, but their website isn't linked.
-Anybody wanting to actually learn more about those companies are going to have to go back to Google and find the site on their own.
+In the first article by Intek, the competitors are named, and their websites are linked.

 How to conclude a competitors article

 If there's any topic that consumers know most companies don't want to talk about it, it's the fact that there's other companies out there.
-That's why this type of article fares so well with consumers.
-But not only do these articles perform well with consumers, they also perfrorm for search engines.
+That's why this type of article fares so well with consumers and search engines alike.

 Results for discussing your competitors online

-Writing articles that can gain the trust from readers is great and all, but that trust can only develop if they're able to find that article.
+Writing articles that can gain trust from readers is great and all, but that trust can only develop if they're able to find your article.
 So, aside from the impact these types of articles have on visitors, what kind of impact does it have in terms of SEO.

 Well, it turns out that these articles often perform very well.